aragon/hack/docs/getting-started.md

 ### The aragonCLI

-The final missing piece is what's known as the aragonCLI (or Aragon Command Line Interface).
-This is what we'll use to create, interact with, and develop Aragon apps and DAOs -- remember an Aragon DAO is just a combination of Aragon Apps.
+The aragonCLI (or Aragon Command Line Interface) is a tool used for complex interactions with DAOs, like installing a new app, granting permissions with specific parameters or executing transactions through the [Agent app](https://hack.aragon.org/docs/guides-use-agent).

 To install aragonCLI from the command line run: